jobo3208/nvim-mysql/README.md

 window will be displayed.
 Press `R` to jump to the results window.
 You can quickly close the results window by pressing `q`.

+You can also sequentially run all queries in the currently selected range by typing `<Leader>x` in visual mode.

 If a query is taking too long, you can press `K` in normal mode to kill it.
-Note that you can currently only run one query at a time per tab.
+Note that you can currently only run one query (or sequence of queries) at a time per tab.

 ### Autocomplete